mariocuomo/informationBarriers/README.md

-# informationBarriers
+# Information Barriers
-This repository describes how to implement Information Barriers to protect your data's organization
+This repository describes how to implement Information Barriers to protect your data's organization.